Komefumi/simple-wordpress-theme-development-starter/README.md

-# Simple Starter Wordpress Theme
+# Simple WordPress Theme Development Starter

 This was built following [this](https://vegibit.com/wordpress-theme-development-tutorial-step-by-step/) tutorial by [vegibit](https://vegibit.com/)